aurelia/aurelia/docs/user-docs/plugins/dialog/README.md

 ## Introduction

 This article covers the dialog plugin for Aurelia.
-This plugin is created for showing dialogs (sometimes referred to as modals) in your application.
+This plugin is created for showing dialogs (sometimes referred to as modals) in our application.
 The plugin supports the use of dynamic content for all aspects and is easily configurable / overridable.

 {% hint style="success" %}
 **Here's what you'll learn...**